Pierre Méchain: Life

-Pierre Méchain was born in Laon, the son of the ceiling designer and plasterer Pierre François Méchain and Marie–Marguerite Roze.
+Pierre Méchain was born in Laon in northern France, the son of the ceiling designer and plasterer Pierre François Méchain and Marie–Marguerite Roze.
 He displayed mental gifts in mathematics and physics but had to give up his studies for lack of money.
 However, his talents in astronomy were noticed by Jérôme Lalande, for whom he became a friend and proof-reader of the second edition of his book "L'Astronomie".
 Lalande then secured a position for him as assistant hydrographer with the Naval Depot of Maps and Charts at Versailles, where he worked through the 1770s engaged in hydrographic work and coastline surveying.
 It was during this time—approximately 1774—that he met Charles Messier, and apparently, they became friends.
-In the same year, he also produced his first astronomical work, a paper on an occultation of Aldebaran by the Moon and presented it as a memoir to the Academy of Sciences.
+In the same year, he also produced his first astronomical work, a paper on an occultation of Aldebaran by the Moon, and presented it as a memoir to the Academy of Sciences.

-In 1777, he married Barbe-Thérèse Marjou whom he knew from his work in Versailles.
+In 1777, Méchain married Barbe-Thérèse Marjou whom he knew from his work in Versailles.
 They had two sons: Jérôme, born 1780, and Augustin, born 1784, and one daughter.
 He was admitted to the French Académie des sciences in 1782, and was the editor of Connaissance des Temps from 1785 to 1792; this was the journal which, among other things, first published the list of Messier objects.
 In 1789 he was elected a Fellow of the Royal Society.

-He participated in the Anglo-French Survey (1784–1790) to measure by trigonometry the precise distance between the Paris Observatory and the Royal Greenwich Observatory.
-This project was initiated by Dominique, comte de Cassini, and in 1787 Méchain visited Dover and London with Cassini and Adrien-Marie Legendre to facilitate its progress.
-The three men also visited the astronomer William Herschel at Slough.
+Méchain participated in the Anglo-French Survey (1784–1790) to measure by trigonometry the precise distance between the Paris Observatory and the Royal Greenwich Observatory.
+This project had been initiated by César-François Cassini de Thury, who died in 1784, and in 1787 Méchain visited Dover and London with Cassini de Thury’s son Dominique, comte de Cassini and Adrien-Marie Legendre to facilitate its progress.
+The three men also visited the astronomer William Herschel at Slough, who had discovered Uranus in 1781.